BeanRob/bg/readme.md

 When it is someone's birthday, they are declared The Birthday Ghoul, being given a special role.
 ## Setup
-- Pick a directory name.
-As an example, I will be using `birthdays`.
 - Get your bot's token.
 Here it will be replaced with `bot-token`.
 ```sh
 git clone https://github.com/BeanRob/bg.git